tracer-x/TracerX-examples/README.md

 - **scalability** - Examples that tests scalability, including `Regexp.c`, an example from KLEE tutorial at http://klee.github.io/tutorials.

-- **llbmc-bench** - Examples of C/C++ programs, with the fix suggested by Jonas Wagner.
-There are several modifications from the original version at http://llbmc.org/files/downloads/llbmc-bench-1.1.tgz for running with KLEE, e.g., replaced LLBMC API calls with the corresponding KLEE API calls.

 - **join** - Examples for testing `klee_join` API.
 This directory also contains academic programs focusing on program equivalence analysis, with an example taken from [KLEE OSDI paper 2008]